 - Out of home advertising – the cost of renting space on a digital billboard can be less than you think.
 Digital screens even in the high footfall Soho area of central London, for example, cost £700 for a fortnight of exposure.

 - Events and trade shows – best for B2B businesses where you can meet potential customers

 You also need to think about cost.
 Setting a budget is important and will help keep your advertising spend in check.
 Consider which of these marketing strategies will give the best return on investment.

-The marketing method you use will depend on the sort of business that you are running, but you may be able to get a better idea of the right strategy through the market research you conduct.
 You could even ask similar businesses in another area how they go about advertising.
+You would be surprised how generous people are with their time.
 Speak to people in a similar situation, but preferably not the businesses against which you will be competing directly.

 Get the message across

 Having clearly defined goals will allow you to keep an eye on how you are progressing over a set period of time.

 Does the message you are putting across need to be short and sharp, or will you customers be willing to spend more time learning about what you have to offer?
 Either way, there are some key points to consider, which should be included in your marketing material to make it more persuasive:

 - Explain the problem facing your customer and identify a need for your product or service

 - Emphasise that it is important to solve that problem as soon as possible